About the Jackson Fire Department

 The Jackson Fire + Rescue Community Safety Fund

-Did you know: While traditional city funding provides essential support, there are limitations when it comes to funding progressive advancements.
-Over 94% of our annual operating budget is allocated toward employee salaries and benefits.
-Donations enable us to continually improve our services while ensuring we can exceed the growing and evolving needs of Jackson’s residents.
+Did you know: City funding covers essential fire rescue support, but there are limitations to funding progressive community safety advancements.
+Over 94% of our annual operating budget is allocated toward department salaries and benefits.
+Donations, community support, and business partnerships allow us to improve our services while expanding our community safety, training, and preparedness efforts in our growing city.

-We are proud to accept donations from individuals, local businesses, and large corporations to support the progressive mission of Jackson Fire & Rescue Department.
-These generous contributions strengthen our fire and life safety initiatives, enhance training for our personnel, and invest in advanced technology to better serve our community.
+We’re proud to accept donations from individuals, local businesses, and corporations to support the mission of Jackson Fire & Rescue Department.
+These generous contributions strengthen our fire and life safety initiatives, extend training for our personnel, and invest in advanced technology to better serve our community.
 Your support truly makes a lasting impact on the safety and well-being of everyone we serve.

 Your donation to the Jackson Fire & Rescue Community Safety Fund strengthens our ability to protect local life and property through fire rescue, prevention, and emergency medical response.